Nice to meet you.

 Cryptocurrency has revolutionized the financial landscape, offering new, decentralized digital currency alternatives to traditional ones.

-The number of cryptocurrencies available has grown exponentially over the last few years, and deciding which cryptocurrency to invest in can be tricky.
+The number of cryptocurrencies available has grown exponentially over the last few years, and deciding which type of cryptocurrency to invest in can be tricky.

 Individual investors, traders, and institutional entities use cryptocurrency exchanges to trade cryptocurrency for traditional currencies and other assets.
 Crypto exchanges help businesses accept cryptocurrency payments in exchange for goods, facilitate blockchain transactions, and manage digital asset portfolios.